geniusinaction/group-vision/group-vision.md

 ### Group Identity vs. Individual Contribution
 The purpose of having a named research group is two-fold: (1) to support each other, (2) to promote our group to newcomers and potential newcomers.
 The purpose of the group is not to “brand” the ideas as group ideas, or the PI's ideas.
 Your project is yours to make your own.
 You should not feel as though you are presenting the PI's ideas or the group's projects.
 For your career and for the development of the science, it is important for you to feel ownership of the project that you are working on.
 It is good to talk about “we” when it is us working together on developing the project, but you should take credit for ideas that you come up with in the course of your research.
 (That being said, you should always acknowledge project funders when presenting or writing a paper.)

-### Working hours
+### Work habits
-I recognise that many of you have personal responsibilities and obligations in addition to your PhD studies.
+I recognize that many of you have personal responsibilities and obligations in addition to your PhD studies.
 I appreciate that, at times, it can be difficult to balance those demands, and that a classic ‘9-to-5’ day may not be optimal.
 Because of this, the exact hours you choose to work is up to you.
 Being on campus between 11 AM and 4 PM most days may, however, help facilitate collaborative working and, we hope, lead to a more fulfilling research experience.
 Where possible, meetings and events will not be arranged outside these hours to allow participation by all group members.

 ### Holidays
 You are expected to take (at least) two weeks of time off per year, beyond normal institute holidays (e.g. federal holidays, fall/spring/winter breaks).
 I strongly encourage you take this time so you can relax, visit family and friends, and generally unwind from the rigours of PhD study.
 Although not a formal requirement, it is helpful to inform the PI in advance when you plan to take holidays or if you will not be present at Ice-T or other group meetings.